fabien-roy/glo-2005-sportsapp/README.md

-# glo-2005-project
+# GLO-2005 (H2020) - Team X

-Project for course GLO-2005 at Laval University for team X
+This is our project for course GLO-2005 at Laval University.

+More information will be added as soon as the project is started.